v1c70rs-lab/Warpnet-Challenge/README.md

 I had no prior experience with some of the technologies used in this challenge, such as Kubernetes (kind).
 Vagrant and Docker were not completely new to me, although I had limited practical experience with them.

-## Changes to the original challenge
+## Changes to the original Python program

 I made the following changes to the original Python application.